 WTW agrees to acquire Leaderim

-Insurance broker Willis Towers Watson (WTW) has signed a non-binding agreement to acquire Israel-based insurance broking and consultancy business Leaderim.
+Insurance broker WTW (WTW) has signed a non-binding agreement to acquire Israel-based insurance broking and consultancy business Leaderim.

 Founded over two decades ago, the insurance broker offers a wide range of commercial insurance services and creates multinational risk programmes.
 The acquisition is expected to strengthen the company’s presence in the Israeli market, where it has operated through a correspondent partner.
 However, the acquisition is subject to definitive agreement, legal and regulatory approval.